tombosmansibm/convertjunctionxmltoyaml/docs/status.md

   COOKIENAMEINCLUDEPATH: cookie_include_path
   PRESERVECOOKIENAMES: preserve_cookie
   JCTHTTP2: http2_junction: "no"                                      # Specifies whether the junction supports the HTTP/2 protocol.
 By default, junctions do not support the HTTP/2 protocol.
 A valid value is "yes" or "no".
+  CASEINS: servers.case_sensitive_url: 'no'
+  RULEREASON: authz_rules: "yes"                                        # Specifies whether to allow denied requests and failure reason information from authorization rules to be sent in the Boolean Rule header (AM_AZN_FAILURE) across the junction.
+Valid value is "yes" or "no".
+  WIN32SUP: servers.windows_style_url: 'no'
 ## unknown
-SCRIPTCOOKIETRAILER:  ???? junction_cookie_javascript_block: "inhead"                # Controls the junction cookie JavaScript block.
-The value should be one of: trailer, inhead, onfocus, xhtml10.
-Use trailer to append the junction cookie JavaScript to HTML page returned from back-end server.
-Use inhead to insert the JavaScript block between tags for HTML 4.01 compliance.
-Use onfocus to use the onfocus event handler in the JavaScript to ensure the correct junction cookie is used in a multiple-junction/multiple-browser-window scenario.
-Use xhtml10 to insert a JavaScript block that is HTML 4.01 and XHTML 1.0 compliant.

 ## COMPLEX mapping
   MUTAUTHBAUP: username + password , BA
   #  username: "user1"                                         # The Reverse Proxy user name.
 Used to send BA header information to the back-end server.
   #  password: "'{{ '{{' }} user1_password {{ '}}' }}'"        # The Reverse Proxy password.
 Used to send BA header information to the back-end server.
   VIRTUALHOSTJCT: (yes/no)         virtual_hostname  / virtual_https_hostname    -> based on jct_type
   VIRTHOSTNM: servers.virtual_hostname / servers.virtual_https_hostname  -> based on jct_type
+  #junction cookie
+  SCRIPTCOOKIE
+  SCRIPTCOOKIETRAILER:  ???? junction_cookie_javascript_block: "inhead"                # Controls the junction cookie JavaScript block.
+The value should be one of: trailer, inhead, onfocus, xhtml10.
+Use trailer to append the junction cookie JavaScript to HTML page returned from back-end server.
+Use inhead to insert the JavaScript block between tags for HTML 4.01 compliance.
+Use onfocus to use the onfocus event handler in the JavaScript to ensure the correct junction cookie is used in a multiple-junction/multiple-browser-window scenario.
+Use xhtml10 to insert a JavaScript block that is HTML 4.01 and XHTML 1.0 compliant.
+  SCRIPTCOOKIEHEAD
 ## TODO
 insert_ltpa_cookies: "yes"                                # Controls whether LTPA cookies are passed to the junctioned Web server.
 Valid value is "yes" or "no".
 version_two_cookies: "yes"                                # Specifies whether LTPA version 2 cookies (LtpaToken2) are used.
 Valid value is "yes" or "no".
 ltpa_keyfile_password: "'{{ '{{' }} ltpa_pwd {{ '}}' }}'" # Password for the key file that is used to encrypt LTPA cookie data.
 ltpa_keyfile: "ltpafile.key"                              # Location of the key file that is used to encrypt the LTPA cookie data.
-authz_rules: "yes"                                        # Specifies whether to allow denied requests and failure reason information from authorization rules to be sent in the Boolean Rule header (AM_AZN_FAILURE) across the junction.
-Valid value is "yes" or "no".
 delegation_support: "yes"                                 # This option is valid only with junctions that were created with the type of ssl or sslproxy.
 Indicates single sign-on from a front-end Reverse Proxy server to a back-end Reverse Proxy server.
 http2_proxy: "no"                                         # Specifies whether the junction proxy support the HTTP/2 protocol.
 By default, junction proxies do not support the HTTP/2 protocol.
 A valid value is "yes" or "no".
 sni_name: "iexist.example.com"                            # The server name indicator (SNI) to send to TLS junction servers.
 By default, no SNI is sent.
 Any valid DNS name is permitted.